jafy/file-rename/README.md

 Disclaimer: This assistant does **not** upload files directly to OpenAI, but rather parses files locally to extract small percentage of beginning text contexts.
 This text summary is then necessarily sent to OpenAI API for analysis to generate new file names.
 Use with discretion and at your own risk.

-All the included functions are not necessarily used for renaming files, but are nonetheless included for user customization purposes, as well as to provide a demonstrative, documented, example of how to create and use OpenAI Assistants API.
+All the included functions are not necessarily used to rename files, but are nonetheless included for user customization purposes, as well as to provide a demonstrative, documented, example of how to create and use OpenAI Assistants API.

 ```
-usage: file_renaming_asst.py [-h] [--files_rename FILES_RENAME] [--dry_run] [--verbose] [--extraction_percent EXTRACTION_PERCENT]
+usage: file_rename_asst.py [-h] [--files_rename FILES_RENAME] [--dry_run] [--verbose] [--extraction_percent EXTRACTION_PERCENT]
                              [--max_preview_chars MAX_PREVIEW_CHARS] [--disable_pdf_images] [--disable_vision] [--model MODEL] [--vision_model VISION_MODEL]
                              [--price_in PRICE_IN] [--price_out PRICE_OUT] [--openai_log_level {debug,info,warning,error,critical,none}]